 Why does the company behind the annuity matter?

-When the time comes for your clients to use the benefits that are offered by a variable annuity it is important to remember that all guarantees including the optional benefits are backed by the claims-paying ability of the issuing insurance company and do not apply to the underlying investment options.
+When the time comes for clients to use the benefits that are offered by a variable annuity it is important to remember that all guarantees including the optional benefits are backed by the claims-paying ability of the issuing insurance company and do not apply to the underlying investment options.

-It’s up to you to determine if a variable annuity is suitable for your clients.
+It’s up to you to determine if a variable annuity is suitable for clients.
 Prudential Annuities does not provide investment advice.
-The selections you choose together with your clients are all dependent on their investment goals and their risk tolerance.
+The selections you choose together with clients are all dependent on their investment goals and their risk tolerance.

-Withdrawals in excess of the Guaranteed Income Amount impact the value of your client’s benefit and can also affect the certainty of his or her income.
+With the Defined Income Benefit withdrawals in excess of the Guaranteed Income Amount impact the value of your client’s benefit and can also affect the certainty of his or her income.
 An excess withdrawal occurs when your client’s cumulative Lifetime Withdrawals exceed his or her Guaranteed Income Amount in any benefit year.
 If an excess withdrawal is taken, only the portion of the Lifetime Withdrawal that exceeds the remaining Guaranteed Income Amount will proportionally and permanently reduce his or her Guaranteed Income Amount for future years.
 If an excess withdrawal reduces the account value to zero, no further amount would be payable and the contract terminates.
 Please note that Non-Lifetime Withdrawals proportionally reduce the Guaranteed Income Amount by the ratio of the Non-Lifetime Withdrawal amount to the Account Value immediately prior to the Non-Lifetime Withdrawal.

 Investors should consider the features of the contract and the underlying portfolios’ investment objectives, policies, management, risks, charges and expenses carefully before investing.
 This and other important information is contained in the prospectus, which can be obtained by contacting the National Sales Desk.
-Your clients should read the prospectus carefully before investing.
+Clients should read the prospectus carefully before investing.

 Variable annuities are issued by Pruco Life Insurance Company, Newark, NJ (main office) and distributed by Prudential Annuities Distributors, Inc., Shelton, CT.
 Both are Prudential Financial companies and each is solely responsible for its own financial condition and contractual obligations.
 Prudential Annuities is a business of Prudential Financial, Inc. All products and optional benefits may not be available in all states or through all third-party broker/dealers.